-- a.
-One Grand Champion (Best of Show) and one Reserve Champion (Best of Opposite) rabbit will be chosen in the rabbit division.
-Class Champion (Best of Breed) ribbons will also be awarded in each breed exhibited at the fair. - b.
-Each 4H member may enter unlimited number of entries except for the meat class. - c.
-A maximum of two (2) entries will be allowed in the meat pen class only.
-Example: meat pen of three (3) counts as one entry.
-Each 4H member may sell a maximum of two from the meat class at the livestock auction. - d.
-Only purebred and recognized by the American Rabbit Breeders Association are eligible to go on to the State Fair.
-All rabbits will be judged by the ARBA Standard of Perception.
-Crossbred rabbits are not allowed at State - e.
-All rabbits must have an ear tattoo in the LEFT ear, before being allowed to show at the Lane County Fair, except rabbits entered in the meat class and the bunnies in the Doe and Litter classes. - f.
-A clean pen (cage) award will be given to the 4Hmember who keeps their rabbit pen (cage) the cleanest and rabbits cared for during the fair.
+- 110. Ducks, Call or Bantum, all breeds (Pen of 1, either sex) - d.
+Only purebred and breeds recognized by the American Rabbit Breeders Association are eligible to go on to the State Fair.
+All rabbits will be judged by the ARBA Stand ard of Perception.
+Crossbred rabbits are not allowed at State Fair. - e.
+All rabbits must have an ear tattoo in the LEFT ear, be fore being allowed to show at the Lane County Fair, ex cept rabbits entered in the meat class and the bunnies in the Doe and Litter classes. - f.
+A clean pen (cage) award will be given to the 4Hmember who keeps their rabbit pen (cage) the cleanest and rab bits cared for during the fair.
 Pens will be judged by an anonymous judge. - g.
-All exhibitors must have ownership of their rabbits prior to June 1.
+All exhibitors must have ownership of their rabbits prior to May 1.
 All exhibitors must show their own animals and be present when the individual classes are judged.
 The showmanship classes will be judged first followed by the individual breed class judging.
 The breed classes will be judged in alphabetical order as listed. - h.
 Enter rabbits in their proper breed and age class.
-Example: A 5 month old Mini Lop doe would be entered in class number (31B) and an 18 month old Himalayan buck would be in class number (26H). - i.
+Exam ple: A 5 month old Mini Lop doe would be entered in class number (31B) and an 18 month old Himalayan buck would be in class number (26H). - i.
 Meat pen rabbits going to state fair cannot be over 70 days of age.